 The Ministry of Energy in Bucharest said it submitted the first applications for financing from the Modernisation Fund to the European Investment Bank (EIB).
 The projects are for photovoltaic units intended to replace coal-fired thermal power plants run by Romanian state-owned Complexul Energetic Oltenia – CE Oltenia and for an overhead power line.

 The European Union is striving to become carbon neutral by 2050 to help limit global warming.
 It is making environmental standards stricter and supporting the transition from fossil fuels to renewable energy.

 The two biggest photovoltaic projects for CE Oltenia are worth EUR 115 million and EUR 114 million

-Ten countries, including Bulgaria and Croatia, are eligible to tap on the EU’s Modernization Fund.
+Ten countries, including Bulgaria and Croatia, are eligible to tap into the EU’s Modernisation Fund.
 The grants are funded by revenues from the auctioning of 2% of the total allowances under the Emissions Trading System (EU ETS) and additional carbon dioxide certificates transferred by beneficiary member states.

 EIB classifies projects submitted by governments as priority and nonpriority investments and the European Commission decides whether the bank would disburse the required funds.